-Seal Class С В Α Leakage class for rectangular/oval ductwork (cfm/100ft2) per (in. wg.)0.65 16 8 4 Leakage class for round ductwork (cfm/100ft 2) per (in. wg.) {0.65} 8 4 2
+Seal Class С В Α Leakage class for rectangular/oval ductwork (cfm/100ft ) per (in. wg.)
+0.65 16 8 4 Leakage class for round ductwork (cfm/100ft ) per (in. wg.)
+0.65 8 4 2

 Duct leakage testing requirements were introduced for Title 24, Part 6 for the 2001 code cycle.
-The requirements, which have not been updated since introduced, require that the entire air distribution system in nonresidential buildings with constant volume systems serving less than 5,000ft2 conditioned area that have a significant portion of ductwork in unconditioned or outdoor space be tested to confirm that leakage does not exceed six percent of nominal air handler airflow.
+The requirements, which have not been updated since introduced, require that the entire air distribution system in nonresidential buildings with constant volume systems serving less than 5,000ft conditioned area that have a significant portion of ductwork in unconditioned or outdoor space be tested to confirm that leakage does not exceed six percent of nominal air handler airflow.
 This is for simple systems and includes the leakage of all components, including the air handler.
 In the case of altered existing duct systems that meet the above criteria, the entire system must not exceed of leakage of 15 percent.

 The maximum duct leakage and duct leakage testing requirements in Title 24, Part 6 are prescriptive so designers that choose to comply using the performance approach do not have to pursue the duct leakage testing requirements.
 As described below, the 2019 CMC includes a mandatory requirement that all nonresidential buildings confirm maximum leakage rates with a duct leakage test.
-To align the duct leakage requirements in Title 24, Part 6 and the CMC, the Statewide CASE Team proposes to reference the CMC mandatory duct leakage requirement and move the existing prescriptive requirements to a new mandatory section - Section 120.4(g).
+To align the duct leakage requirements in Title 24, Part 6 and the CMC, the Statewide CASE Team proposes to move the existing prescriptive requirements to the mandatory section of Title 24, Part 6.